GraysonWalaris/Data_Processing/README.md

                                          label_convention='walaris')
 ~~~

-## YOLO Training
+## YOLO Training (Ultralytics Models)

 ([Official YOLO Dataset Format](https://docs.ultralytics.com/datasets/detect/))

-For training a custom YOLO model using our data, we had to get creative.
+For training a custom YOLO model (Ultralytics Version) using our data, we had to get creative.
 Our file structure for our dataset does not allow us to easily train on YOLO models, because YOLO datasets are set up with all of the images in one folder and all of the labels in another folder.
 This format does not work with our 'relative path' file structure for our images that we use for COCO datasets.

 **WARNING**: Be aware that creating a YOLO dataset from our main dataset involves moving all of the image files from their original locations.
 If you do not follow the steps exactly as shown below, you risk losing some images and having to re-sync your dataset.